brendan-ch/personal-website/content/work/clockwise.md

 ![Timer customization banner](/static/work/clockwise/timer-customization.png)

-The mobile app was developed using React Native with Expo.
+The mobile app was developed using [React Native with Expo](https://expo.dev).
 Features of the app include a minimal interface, timer customization, dark mode, and automatic switching between focus and break modes.

 ## Web App Development

 ![Web app banner](/static/work/clockwise/web-app.png)

 The web app was developed using React Native Web, starting from the same codebase as the mobile app.
 Additionally, the web app supports keyboard shortcuts for every possible action, and displays background images retrieved from Unsplash.

+Both the web and mobile apps were developed over a 3-month period, with a stream of new features and improvements added post-launch.